metamath/lamp-guide/docs/11/index.md

 Clicking on a reference to an assertion will show an individual assertion tab of that assertion (creating the tab if necessary).
 That tab will provide detailed information about the assertion.

+### Temporary mode (TEMP mode)

+You can load a pre-existing state by adding `?editorState=...` to the end of the URL
+(use "Export to URL" to generate these URLs)..

+When you load in such URLs, Metamath-lamp is opened in *temporary mode (aka TEMP mode)*.
+*Changes in temporary mode will not be stored* in the editor's content to the local storage.
+The web page header starts with "TEMP" in any tab in temporary mode.
+Also, the first attempt to edit will remind you that you're in temporary mode and that changes will be discarded later.

 ### Common set.mm symbols